 Michael Saffer - Michael Saffer has been an elementary school teacher in New Jersey for 14 years.
 He has been a high school and Little League baseball umpire for 13 years.
 He played baseball on the high school and collegiate levels from 1993-1998.
 Michael has been a Yankee fan since his father took him to his first game at Yankee Stadium in 1984.
 Ever since he was a child, Michael has had a love of baseball, and of the Yankees.
 A one-sport man, he spends his winters analyzing trades, free agent deals, and speculating how his beloved Yankees will fare the next season.
 During the season, he enjoys analyzing managerial decisions, trade deadline moves, and other Yankee matters.
 Michael also enjoys reading books about leadership, inspiration, and baseball history.
 For recreation, he enjoys spending time with his family, running, and hiking.

 Paul Semendinger (Editor in Chief) - Dr. Semendinger has been an educator for almost 30 years beginning his career as a middle school history teacher before serving as a high school vice principal and a middle school principal.
 He is currently the principal of the most wonderful elementary school in the whole world!
-Dr. Semendinger's first book of motivational passages, Impossible is an Illusion along with the picture books Principal Sam and the Calendar Confusion and Principal Sam Gets Fit have been released through Ravenswood Publishing.
-Dr. Semendinger enjoys running and has completed twenty marathons.
+Dr. Semendinger is a frequent guest on the Bronx Beat Podcast.
+Dr. Semendinger's first book of motivational passages, Impossible is an Illusion along with the picture books Principal Sam and the Calendar Confusion, Principal Sam Gets Fit, and Principal Sam and the Three Bears have been released to very positive reviews.
+Dr. Semendinger’s first novel, Scattering the Ashes will be released in October 2019.
+Dr. Semendinger was also published by Z-Publishing House in their latest anthology of emerging writers.
+Dr. Semendinger enjoys running and has completed twenty-one marathons.
 Most importantly, Dr. Semendinger greatly values the time he spends as a husband and Dad with his wife and three grown sons.
 Dr. Semendinger's favorite Yankee as he grew up was Graig Nettles.
 He can be found on Twitter @DrPaulRSem.

 Andy Singer - Andy graduated from Middlebury College in 2011 with a Bachelor's Degree in History and as the Sports Director at 91.1 FM WRMC...so, of course he has a career in pharmaceuticals.
 Andy has spent, and continues to spend, more time on a baseball diamond than he can count.
 When not playing, coaching, watching, or thinking about baseball, Andy can be found playing the sax, hanging out with his wife and family, or obsessing about his golf game.
 He loves analyzing baseball statistics both new and old.
 Additionally, he loves writing about in-game observations about the mechanics of the game - Andy is a misplaced baseball rat who loves scouting and analyzing player mechanics.
 His favorite Yankee of all time is Derek Jeter, and his favorite baseball memory is of the first time the field at Old Yankee Stadium rushed to his eyes in a sea of green out of the upper deck tunnel.